On this page:

 The precise cost of upgrading knob and tube to modern wiring is difficult to estimate since it will vary so much based on the size and complexity of the home, the amount of wiring that needs to be replaced, the cost of labor in your area, and the skill of the electricians.
 Read on to learn more about these factors and how they might impact the overall price and learn more about the cost of the project on our home electrical rewiring cost guide.

 Knob & Tube Wiring Removal

 The extent of demolition and the difficulty of getting the old wiring out will determine how much removal will cost.
-Depending on how much of the old wall covering you want to preserve, some wiring might be impossible to remove, especially if there is blown-in foam insulation covering the wires.
+Depending on how much of the old wall covering you want to preserve, some wiring might be impossible to remove.

 New Circuit Breaker Panel

 Often, homes that have knob and tube wiring also have a legacy fuse box that will need to be upgraded to a modern circuit breaker panel.
-The average cost to install a new circuit breaker panel is $1,100 for a 100-amp service.
-The higher the amperage, the more you can expect to pay due to larger gauge wiring required and higher amperage panels are also usually larger and have more circuits.
+The average cost to install a new circuit breaker panel is $500 to $2,000 for a 100 amp service.
+The higher the amperage, the more you can expect to pay due to larger gauge wiring required, and higher amperage panels are also usually larger and have more circuits.

 Cost per Linear Foot

 Most electricians do not charge by the foot for this type of project, but the average works out to about $6 to $8 per linear foot and $8 to $10 for heavy-duty electrical wiring to support entertainment rooms and high-voltage appliances.